-This blog is a platform to share the results of a project I started two years ago: an exploration of religion from the perspective of someone who grew up without any (statisticians call us “Nones”).
+This blog is a platform to share the results of a project I started several years ago: an exploration of religion from the perspective of someone who grew up without any (statisticians call us “Nones”).
 I decided to start with Christianity and see where it took me.
 My plan is to continue on through Judaism, Buddhism, and Islam.

 It offically began when I plucked the Worship Directory out of my local paper in my new hometown.
 I had always swept right past it, but suddenly there it was: an entire page dedicated to listing the places of worship in my community.
 I studied it carefully.
 I found names I recognized but knew almost nothing about, then the denominations splintered into groupings that were foreign to me.
 In alphabetical order, the list read: Assembly of God, Baptist, Bible, Catholic, Christian Science, Church of Christ, Church of God, Disciples of Christ, Episcopal, Evangelical, Inter-Denominational Charismatic, Lutheran, Methodist, Nazarene, Non-Denominational, Presbyterian, Quaker, Reformed, Unitarian Universalist, and United Church of Christ.
 (I also noted a listing for a mosque, an Islamic center, and a “Jewish community” that doesn’t have a synagogue but gathers for worship and fellowship.)
 I counted over 50 options in total.

 I decided to go–to all of them.